B2B

 Product Usage

 Some pricing models only work for products that are used in a certain way.
+If your buyers routinely order in bulk, quantity discount pricing can align the pricing structure with actual ordering behavior.

 For example, if multiple product users exist within a company, you can choose a number-based pricing strategy.
 Similarly, if you offer multiple products or services, packaged pricing is a good option.